-When people notice several friends or others living on their street being diagnosed with cancer, it can sometimes feel like these cases are not just a coincidence.
+When people notice several friends or others living in their local area being diagnosed with cancer, it can sometimes feel like these cases are more than just a coincidence.
+People often worry that these cases of cancer may have been caused by the same thing.
+They suspect what researchers call a ‘cancer cluster’.

 What are cancer clusters?